Allspice Explained: What It Is, What's Inside, and Why It's Not a Spice Blend

 Table of Contents

-Despite its name, allspice isn’t a mix of spices.
-Nope, it’s a single spice harvested from the dried berries of the Pimenta dioica, a small evergreen tree native to the Caribbean, Central America, and parts of South America.
+Despite widespread misconception, allspice is not a blend of spices but a single spice harvested from the dried berries of the Pimenta dioica, a small evergreen tree native to the Caribbean, Central America, and parts of South America.

 A Quick Botanical Breakdown